SonerYldrm/word-vision-support/index.md

 ### Q: What happens if I delete the app?

 A: All local progress will be lost.
 Premium purchases can be restored after reinstalling.

----

-## Contact Support

-### Email Support

-Email: support@wordvision.app (replace with your actual email)

-Please include:
-- Your device model and iOS version
-- Description of the issue
-- Steps to reproduce (if applicable)
-- Screenshots (if helpful)

-### Response Time

-- We aim to respond within 24-48 hours
-- Complex issues may take longer

-### Before Contacting Support

-- Check this support page first
-- Try the troubleshooting steps above
-- Make sure your app and iOS are up to date

----

 ## Tips for Best Experience